Common

 On August 5, 1772, Russia, Prussia, and Austria signed a treaty that partitioned Poland.
 Ratified by the Polish Sejm (legislature) on September 30, 1773, the agreement deprived Poland of approximately half of its population and almost one-third (about 81,500 square miles [211,000 square km]) of its land area.

-READ ALSO: Can you chop vegetables in a blender?
+READ ALSO: Can you build a skyscraper with bricks?

 When did Lithuania separate from Poland?